bachig26/porn-cli/README.md

 porn-cli is a Commandline Tool to watch and download pornos.

-Pornos are scraped from Porn Sites.
+Porn are scraped from Porn Sites.

 porn-cli currently scrapes 4 Providers:
 ```